anthonycroft/work-day-scheduler/README.md

 A user can delete data for any time period by clicking on the *Delete* button positioned at the end of each time-block.
 A warning is displayed prompting the user to confirm event(s) deletion prior to data being removed.

-The user can move between days by clicking the '<' (previous) or '>' (next) icons at the top of the diary.
-Previously stored diary information for the new day is displayed in the relevant time-blocks.
+The user can move between days by clicking the '<' (previous) or '>' (next) icons at the top of the scheduler.
+Previously stored schedule information for the new day is displayed in the relevant time-blocks.

 Time-blocks are color-coded for ease of reference as follows:
 - grey = past time periods